XiaoYu-Wu12138/WW2-Comics/README.md

 ## Updates

+* 6/2023: Updated Method2-MDETR model (in comics and standard settings)

-* 6/2023: Updated Entity Pairs Ranking and CLIP in naturalistic/standard settings where the images are retrieved from the test set in [Flickr30k dataset](https://github.com/BryanPlummer/flickr30k_entities)
+* 6/2023: Updated Entity Pairs Ranking and CLIP in naturalistic/standard settings where the images are retrieved from the test set in the [Flickr30k dataset](https://github.com/BryanPlummer/flickr30k_entities)

 * 5/2023: Updated Method2-CLIP model (in comics)